-At the FRESH IT 2023 conference held in Prague this March, Vlad Iliushin, a cybersecurity expert and CEO of ELLIO, addressed the enduring challenge posed by script kiddies.
+At the FRESH IT 2023 conference held in Prague this March, Vlad Iliushin, a cybersecurity expert and ELLIO CEO , addressed the enduring challenge posed by script kiddies.
 Their activities, responsible for generating substantial internet background noise and an abundance of SYNful packets, continue to burden network security professionals.
 In his presentation, Vlad told about the strategies and tools wielded by script kiddies.

 Free-for-all